Dormancy-aware timed branching bisimilarity, with an application to communication protocol analysis: A Coarser Version of Branching Bisimilarity

 \section{A Coarser Version of Branching Bisimilarity}

 The axioms of \ACP$_\drt^\tau$ concerning silent steps (DRB1--DRB4) are based on the standard notion of branching bisimilarity for processes with discrete relative timing, i.e.\ the one first introduced in~\cite{BB95b}.
+The simple idea behind this notion of branching bisimilarity is that an internal action can be forgotten wherever no options are lost by performing it.
 The experience with analyzing the PAR protocol (and other protocols) triggered a quest for a version of branching bisimilarity for processes with discrete relative timing that is coarser than the standard version.
 In this section, a variant of the standard version will be defined that is coarser than the standard version by treating an internal action always as redundant if it is followed by a process that is only capable of idling till the next time slice.

 In~\cite{BMR02b}, a first attempt has been made to define the same variant.
 However, the attempt was unsatisfactory.
 The definition of the variant in that paper was in fact complicated to such an extent that it led to errors in the paper that were not spotted at the time.
 Like the definition of the standard version, the definition con\-cerned refers to a two-phase operational semantics of a version of \ACP\ with abstraction for processes with discrete relative timing.
 In this section, a definition of the variant will be given that refers to the time-stamped operational semantics of \ACP$_\drt^\tau$ presented in Section~\ref{subsect-standard-time-stamped}.
 It turns out that taking a time-stamped operational semantics as the basis results in a definition that is far less complicated than the one from~\cite{BMR02b}.